What is a customer health score?

 In fact, the term "red account" is synonymous with poor customer health.

 While color coding is great, customer health should also be represented by a quantifiable score.
-This helps CSMs understand how an account's health is trending regardless of its current color band.
+This helps CSMs understand the health trend of an account, regardless of its current color band.

 Let's look at a potential health score range: